ibexa/documentation-developer/docs/guide/personalization/best_practices/tracking_integration.md

 !!! tip "The recommended approach"

     An Ibexa-recommended solution is to use pixel tracking for non-complex events, or where every page is generated on the server side without any caching logic.
     For hints about preloading image URLs with JavaScript elements (`var img = new Image(); img.src="uri"`) or without them (`&lt;img src="uri"... /&gt;`), see [How to Preload Images](https://www.mediacollege.com/internet/javascript/image/preload.html).

-    If you plan to implement caching mechanisms and more complex events like consume (depending on viewing time of the page), basket (which is usually an in-page event) or custom in-page events that take place on the client side, a JavaScript implementation is strongly encouraged.
+    If you plan to implement caching mechanisms and more complex events, such as, for example, consume (depending on the viewing time of the page), basket (which is usually an in-page event) or custom in-page events that take place on the client side, a JavaScript implementation is strongly encouraged.
     For a sample script and instructions, see [Tracking with yct.js](../developer_guide/tracking_with_yct.md).